Edith Bowman: Radio

-Bowman presented Hit Music Sunday with Cat Deeley on Capital London from 2001–2002.
+Bowman presented Hit Music Sunday with Cat Deeley on Capital London from 2001 to 2002.
 On 29 March 2003, she teamed up with Colin Murray, who had also worked on RI:SE, to co-host Colin and Edith on BBC Radio 1.
 In April 2004 this show moved from a weekend morning slot to weekday afternoons, broadcasting between 13:00 and 16:00, after the departure of Mark and Lard from the station.
 In August 2006, Bowman became the sole occupier of the BBC Radio 1 afternoon 13:00 to 16:00 slot, with Murray taking over a late-night specialist music programme.
 In September 2008, she returned to the station after maternity leave, initially taking over from Dick and Dom on the Sunday Morning Lie In from 10:00 to 13:00.
 She returned to weekday afternoons on 3 November 2008.

 In July 2009 it was announced that Radio 1 was to change its daytime schedule, and this saw Bowman move to Weekend Breakfast.
 She said that she felt she had taken her shows as far as she could, and the move meant she could create a new show for a new market.
 In February 2012, it was announced that Bowman was being replaced by Gemma Cairney on Weekend Breakfast, and would move to Tuesday evenings, in order to take over The Review Show, from DJ Nihal.
 Bowman left weekends on 1 April 2012, but continued on different projects through out-of-house productions which air on the station.
 Her first show of the new Review Show was on 26 March 2013.

 In November 2012, she started co-hosting a Saturday morning show on BBC Radio 6 Music, alongside Adam Buxton.
 In June 2014, Radio 1 announced that The Review Show would be cancelled on 1 September 2014, ending Bowman's career at the station.